 Associate Residency Director & Assistant Professor, Department of Emergency Medicine at Maine Medical Center

 Dr. MacVane is originally from Maine, having grown up in the greater Portland area.
 She attended Brown University, studying Latin American Studies and Psychology.
 She obtained a Masters in Public Health and subsequently attended Harvard Medical School.
 She completed her residency in Emergency Medicine at Maine Medical Center and served as chief resident.
 She is currently an attending physician and the Associate Residency Director in the Department of Emergency Medicine.
 Prior to this she was the Emergency Medicine Director of Medical Student Education for 3 years.
 Her academic interests include resident and medical school education, social media for medical professionals, public health and patient safety.
 She lives in Yarmouth, Maine with her husband and three sons.

 Christina Holt, MD is a Family Practice and Preventive Medicine teaching physician at Maine Medical Center Family Medicine Residency, and a Health Service Researcher.
-My focus is on training for primary care and rural practice, obstetric outcomes, addiction services and risk factor reduction in Maine.
-As the Preventive Medicine Program Director, I have developed clinical, educational and research collaborations throughout our academic and geographical service area.
-I have participated on several curriculum development committees to place a greater emphasis on preventive medicine and population health in the work of other clinical specialties in medicine and with our other health care provider workforce.
-I am particularly interested in how practicing physicians make decisions with patients in settings of low resources and uncertain information.
+Her focus is on training for primary care and rural practice, obstetric outcomes, addiction services and risk factor reduction in Maine.
+As the Preventive Medicine Program Director, she has developed clinical, educational and research collaborations throughout our academic and geographical service area.
+Dr. Holt has participated on several curriculum development committees to place a greater emphasis on preventive medicine and population health in the work of other clinical specialties in medicine and with our other health care provider workforce.
+Dr. Holt is particularly interested in how practicing physicians make decisions with patients in settings of low resources and uncertain information.